-Between July and September 2020 we surveyed more than 7000 people worldwide – 1000 in the UK – who had received a welfare service within the past two years, and 600 executives currently leading employment, public pension and child welfare agencies – 70 of whom were based in the UK.
+In late 2020 we spoke to more than 7,000 people who had received a social service within the past two years and 600 executives leading social services, employment, public pension and child welfare agencies in the 10 countries surveyed.

-Unsurprisingly, in a time when 600 million full-time jobs were lost worldwide in the first half of 2020, social services have never had a more vital role to play in people’s lives.
-Agencies across the world have been on the front line of the crisis, deploying critical services and handling an explosion in workload.
-But while their response has been extraordinary, the pandemic has also exposed the vulnerabilities in their organisational structures, delivery models and ways of working.
+Human services agencies have been on the front line of the crisis, deploying critical services and handling an explosion in workload.
+While their response has been extraordinary, the pandemic has also exposed the vulnerabilities in their organizational structures, delivery models and ways of working.

-Not surprisingly, welfare service providers are feeling the strain.
-Most executives said the need to do things like create new digital offerings, handle soaring demand for digital services and respond quickly to policy changes poses big challenges for their agencies.
+Human services providers are feeling the strain.
+Most executives said the need to do things like create new digital offerings, handle soaring demand for digital services and respond quickly to policy changes pose big challenges for their agencies.

 The Key Priorities

-As agencies rethink how—and what—they offer citizens, three priorities stand out:
+As agencies rethink how—and what—they offer, three priorities stand out:

 Priority 1: Becoming more responsive

-Welfare providers today face higher demand for their services, new technical hurdles, such as social distancing rules, and rising expectations among citizens over service quality.
-All of these developments make it harder to deliver services quickly and effectively—yet this will be ever more vital in dealing with crises to come.
+Today, agencies face higher demands for their services, new technical hurdles (such as social distancing rules) and rising expectations for service quality.
+These developments make it harder to deliver services quickly and effectively.
+Yet doing so will be vital in dealing with crises to come.

-Looking across the efforts to be more responsive by leading welfare services providers worldwide, a clear theme emerges: those in the vanguard have the biggest impact on their citizens’ lives by delivering services in a frictionless way, and meeting citizens’ needs with personalised experiences wherever and whenever they require.
+Looking across the efforts by leading human services providers worldwide to be more responsive, a clear theme emerges.
+Those in the vanguard have the biggest impact on their citizens’ lives by delivering services in a frictionless way and meeting their needs with personalized experiences wherever and whenever they require.

-While more digitally advanced countries—notably Singapore—have made great progress, most welfare services agencies across the world are not yet making the most of the powerful tools available to them and still have much further to go:
+And while some more digitally advanced countries—notably Singapore—have made great progress, most social services agencies across the world are not yet making the most of the powerful tools.

 Priority 2: Becoming more accessible